TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-storagev2insights-blob-blm-account-or-blob-not-supported.md

 # Lifecycle Management couldn't transition blobs due to unsupported account or blob type

 <!--issueDescription-->
-We have detected that lifecyle management couldn't affect some or any blobs due to the following reason:- <br>
+We have detected that Lifecycle Management couldn't affect some or any blobs due to the following reason :- <br>

 **<!--$displayMessage-->[displayMessage]<!--/$displayMessage-->**